riazufila/filmete/README.md

 ## Bot Commands

-The character ";" is our bot's prefix.
+The character "filmete;" is our bot's prefix.
 Hence, every command is expected to start with the said prefix.

 | Commands |     Parameters     | Description                       |
 | :------: | :----------------: | --------------------------------- |